r0ckwav3/idle-rummy/README.md

-# Idle Rummy (working title)
+# Melds of Majesty

 An idle game built around making high scoring rummy melds.
+Select cards from the bottom of the screen to create n-of-a-kind hands (e.g. two kings) or straight flushes (e.g. 9,10,J of clubs).
+Spend your hard-earned chips on upgrades in the right panel to improve your scoring skills.

 ### Where to play